 To write your agent, download the starter code below.
 Complete the

 solve() method, then upload it to Gradescope to test it against the autograder.
 Before the deadline, make sure to select your best performance in Gradescope as your submission to be graded.

 Here is your starter code: MonsterClassificationAgent.zip.
-You may also access the code at the course’s Github repository.

 The starter code contains two files: MonsterClassificationAgent.py and main.py.
 You will write your agent in MonsterClassificationAgent.py.
 You may test your agent by running main.py.
 You will only submit MonsterClassificationAgent.py; you may modify main.py to test your agent with different inputs.

 Your solve() method will have two parameters.
 The first will be a list of 2-tuples.
 The first item in each 2-tuple will be a dictionary representing a single monster.
 The second item in each 2-tuple will be a boolean representing whether that particular monster is an example of this new monster species.
 The second parameter to solve() will be a dictionary representing the unlabeled monster.